 5. Employee Withholding (NYS Tax)

 For international students: If you do not have a Social Security Number, please see Ms. Jaya Mohanty to obtain an official letter to apply at the Social Security Office.
 Then, go to ISSO (524 Riverside Drive) to obtain their signature.
 Bring your passport and I-20 Visa.
+Please also complete the first part of the I-9 and then go to 210 Kent Hall with the original documents (no copy or faxed materials).
+The link for I-9 form can be found here.

 For U.S. citizens and permanent residents: Complete the first part of the I-9 and then go to 210 Kent Hall with the original documents (no copy or faxed materials).
 The link for I-9 form can be found here.